 Igniting a Contagious Fathership Flame

-A former Youth Division Aide and Mental Health Therapist with the Office of Children and Family Services turned his reduction-in-force experience into a win-win situation, and many are reaping this harvest.
-When Tyrone “Zire” McCants, who is also a versatile services photographer and visionary in the Phoenix, AZ, lost his job; he took his youthful interest in photography and his prior knowledge from working in a family-centered position into new ventures.
+When Tyrone “Zire” McCants, a versatile services photographer in St. Louis, a former Youth Division Aide and Mental Health Therapist, and visionary lost his job with the Office of Children and Family Services; he took his photography skills and his prior knowledge from working in a youth/family development-centered positions into new ventures.
 He even figured out a way to coincide his two passions into meaningful opportunities to advance his cause.
 The layoff he faced freed him up to develop his photography business (Zire Photography & Graphics) and to showcase his skills as a prolific artist.
 One of those ventures that McCants created was an initiative called Proud Poppas United; which is a community-based group designed to strengthen the bonds between fathers & their children.
 It aims to encourage a tradition of fatherhood and family, increasing the number of active fathers in our community.

 When McCants isn’t intellectually cultivating his repertoire of talents, he manages to merge his interest in photography with his desire and passion for fatherhood.
 Using the Proud Poppas Photo Project, as his flagship initiative, he displays images which celebrate and encourage the pride of being an active father.
 In many minority and ethnic communities, there is a progressive concern of absentee fathers and the devastating effects of this challenge on our children, our families, and community.
 He also believes that by displaying these images will help to shed light on and celebrate the gift of fatherhood.
 He hopes that this movement will also become contagious and bring other men closer to their children and families, and encourage a presence of well-being and development in our children, our families, our communities and our people as a whole.